tc39/proposal-async-context/README.md

 work as expected, sharing a single async control flow), but it might also include the execution of any callbacks scheduled through APIs provided by the host, such as `setTimeout`.
-Hosts are therefore expected to use the infrastructure in this proposal to define how asynchronous flow of control are defined and propagated in terms of their host APIs.
+Hosts are therefore expected to use the infrastructure in this proposal to define how asynchronous flows of control are defined and propagated in terms of their host APIs.

 ## A use case in depth: logging